AlexanderND/issues_linker/README.md

 #### Installation via Github:

 If you have trouble installing issues_linker via console, Github provides another option to clone repositories.
-Just click the "Clone or download" button, wait for the archive to download and then extract it into some local directory.
+Just click the **Clone or download** button, wait for the archive to download and then extract it into some local directory.

 ## Setup